INFORMSJoC/2022.0098/README.md

 *[parallelFinal_sparsity.R](scripts/PIE_performance/parallelFinal_sparsity.R)* similar file to parallelFinal.R, the only difference is the selection condition limite the sparsity features less or equal to 8.<br>
 *[parkinsons.sh](scripts/PIE_performance/parkinsons.sh)* contains the command for HPC to run in parallel.<br>

-**Please note that if you starts from data processing, results might be slightly different from our results due to the randomness of 5 fold cross validation split**
+**Please note that if you start from data processing, the results might be slightly different from our results due to the randomness of the 5-fold cross validation split**

 ## Ongoing Development